rnazmo/proper7y/README.md

 #### Documentation

-Although not preferred, it is okay to have a mixture of English and Japanese (since the target reader of this document is my future self)
+Although not preferred, it is okay to have a mixture of English and Japanese.
+(SHOULD) (The target reader of these documents is my future self.)

 #### Code Style for Bash Script (Lint, Format)